 The whole process of digestion involves the breakdown of food in the intestines.
 This digestion breakdown produces gas and it’s the gas that causes bloating and a distended painful stomach.
 In most cases the gas passes as flatulence.
 Around 70% of people labelled with irritable bowel syndrome (IBS) have small bowel bacterial overgrowth.

-Antibiotics are prescribed for treating small intersinal bacterial overgrowth, as well as many other parasite infections.
-Research on this subject has shown that half of all treated patients SIBO reoccured.
-Antobotic treatment seems not to be sucessful for most people maybe this is why.
+Antibiotics are prescribed by doctors for treating small intersinal bacterial overgrowth, as well as many other bacterial infection and parasite.
+Research on this subject has shown that half of all treated patients SIBO reoccured after treatment.
+Antobotics are not sucessful for most people maybe this is why.
 In this video Microbiologist Michael Baym explains how bacteria move as they develop resistance to antibiots.

-Colon cleaning and parasite cleansing and complate body cleansing of the organs is an important part of the natural process of clearing your digestive tract of colonies of bacteria and toxins.
+Colon cleaning, parasite cleansing and gentle organ cleansing of the organs is an important part of the natural process of clearing your digestive tract of colonies of bacteria and toxins.
 If you have intestinal problems, Candida yeast overgrowth, or been diagnosed with any the many different one-celled parasites that thrive in bad gut conditions or suffering with any gut issues, you may have intestine bacterial overgrowth an d know this or not.
 Colon cleansing with organic herbs clears the bacteria out of the small intestine and colon and using specific herbs can reduce, if not clear bacterial overgrowth.